ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
 You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/tjuLog1).
 You can exclude all custom branding icon patches to get the YT Music icon.

-When you are done selecting the patches that you want, press "Done" and then press "Patch".
+When you are done selecting the patches that you want, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 Take screenshots of any errors / failures that occur to make troubleshooting easier.